 - Relevant information on patterns of medication errors and potential medication errors (even when not associated with adverse outcomes) during the period covered by the renewal.
 Such information may be relevant to the interpretation of safety data or the overall benefit/risk balance evaluation.

-- Benefit evaluation: the MAH should summarise important efficacy and effectiveness information (including information on lack of efficacy) for the period covered since the initial MA or since the last renewal until the DLP of the renewal application.
+- Benefit evaluation: the MAH should summarise important efficacy and effectiveness information (including information on lack of efficacy) for the period covered since the initial MA or since the last renewal until the DLP of the renewal.

 - Benefit/risk balance: a discussion on the benefit/risk balance for the approved indication should be presented, based on the above information.

-- Late-breaking information: The MAH should summarise the potentially important safety, efficacy and effectiveness findings that arise after the data lock point but during the period of preparation of the addendum to the clinical overview.
+- Late-breaking information: The MAH should summarise the potentially important safety, efficacy and effectiveness findings that arise after the DLP of the renewal but during the period of preparation of the addendum to the clinical overview.

 The Clinical Expert Statement should: